+The most common exceptions relate to:

+- temporary copies technically required to enable a lawful use;

+- fair dealing, including the use of copyright works for the purpose of:

+- news reporting;

+- parody, caricature of pastiche; and

+- quotation;

+- incidental inclusion;

+- educational use;

-The most common exceptions relate to: temporary copies technically required to enable a lawful use; fair dealing; incidental inclusion; educational use; use in libraries, archives and public administration; works permanently situated in public places; public interest; and copying for the visually impaired.
-See also question 7.1.
+- use in libraries,

+- archives and public administration; - works permanently situated in public places; - the making of digital copies by various institutions; - text and data mining; - making copies accessible to disabled people; - further exceptions for the purpose of research or private study; - public interest; and - copying for the visually impaired.

+There is currently no private copying exception under UK law.